fengtan/ldap-explorer/README.md

   - webview values are disposed when go to background
   - persist "show attributes" webview (if go to background then no contents)
   - persist webview that shows search results
+  - persist add/edit connection
 - config
   - when creating a connection: complain if connection name already exists (must be unique)
   - editing existing connection multiple times does not seem to work
   - load *workspace* settings (and *workspace* memento) if they exist, otherwise fall back to *global* settings (and *global* memento)
   - should user be able to change the name of a connection ?
 As it is used as an ID everywhere
   - UX: document in webview that you can prepend values with env:
+  - option to create a connection as readonly (checked by default ?)
 - Welcome screens
   - update welcome views: tree and search views should show no content and ask user to create or select a connection from the connections view
   - add welcome to connections view